rhad00/CaddyManager/README.md

     - Cloudflare Tunnel
     - Grafana
     - Kibana/Elastic
-  - Custom template creation
+  - Custom template creation (to do)
-  - Template merging with headers
+  - Template merging with headers (to do)

 - **Backup & Restore**
   - Configuration export/import
-  - Automated backups
+  - Automated backups (to do)
-  - SSL certificate backup
+  - SSL certificate backup (to do)
-  - Optional S3 cloud backup
+  - Optional S3 cloud backup (to do)
-  - Encrypted local backups
+  - Encrypted local backups (to do)

 - **Monitoring & Security**
   - System health monitoring
-  - SSL expiration tracking
+  - SSL expiration tracking (to do)
-  - Access and error logging
+  - Access and error logging (to do)
-  - API key management
+  - API key management (to do)
-  - Comprehensive security features
+  - Comprehensive security features (to do)

 ## Implementation Details